jrodolfo/solace/solace-broker-api/README.md

 - Java 21 or higher
 - Maven 3.9 or higher
 - Any IDE for development (e.g., IntelliJ IDEA)
-- A REST client (Postman, Swagger UI, JMeter or browser-based)
+- A REST client (Postman, Swagger UI, JMeter, cURL, or a browser-based app)
+- Docker

 ---